heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>

-Generate new API signing key.
+Generate new API signing key by entering `Y` at the prompt.
 For the location accept default.

 **Don't use a passphrase for the private key**.
 Just hit return for no passphrase.